mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

-If this preference is enabled |ed| will *Drop* and *release* the current loco before acquiring new loco. i.e A throttle can only control one loco at a time. i.e. It is not possible to create an on-the-fly (in-phone) consist/multiple unit train.
+If this preference is enabled |ed| will *Drop* and *release* the current loco before acquiring new loco. i.e A throttle can only control one loco at a time. i.e. It is not possible to create an on-the-fly (in-phone) |consist| train.

 Allow loco select while moving?
 """""""""""""""""""""""""""""""